ava-labs/avalanchego/vms/platformvm/README.md

-# PlatformVM

-## Mempool Gossiping
+# Mempool Gossiping

 The PlatformVM has a mempool which tracks unconfirmed transactions that are waiting to be issued into blocks.
 The mempool is volatile, i.e. it does not persist unconfirmed transactions.

-In conjunction with the introduction of [Snowman++](../proposervm), the mempool was opened to the network, allowing the gossiping of local transactions as well as the hosting of remote ones.
+In conjunction with the introduction of [Snowman++](../../proposervm), the mempool was opened to the network, allowing the gossiping of local transactions as well as the hosting of remote ones.

-### Mempool Gossiping Workflow
+## Mempool Gossiping Workflow

 The PlatformVM's mempool performs the following workflow: